Gomer Junior School is proud to be part of Gosport & Fareham Multi-Academy Trust, trading as GFM Education.

-Being a member of the Primary Local Governing Committee (LGC) is interesting, worthwhile and is rewarding.
+Being a member of the Primary Phase Committee is interesting, worthwhile and is rewarding.

-The Primary Phase of the GFM, including Gomer Junior and Rowner Junior has a committed LGC who work hard to support the school.
+The Primary Phase of the GFM, includes Gomer Junior and Rowner Junior.
+Our Primary Phase Committee support and challenge the school.
 Their most important role is to look at the primary GFM offer through the lens of the primary learner.

-Why do we have an LGC?
-The LGC doesn’t manage the school – this is the role of the Senior Leadership Teams of any primary GFM school, but the LGC does oversee the development of the school, with the main aim being to always provide a high standard of education for all pupils, of all abilities.
-The LGC have a duty to report to The Board.
-Our GFM Chief Executive, Ian Potter, attends LGC meetings too.
-It is not unusual to see our governors in school, supporting a variety of events and meeting half-termly.
-We are confident that our model will better serve our pupils.
+Why do we have a Primary Phase Committee?
+The Primary Phase Committee doesn’t manage the school – this is the role of the Senior Leadership Teams of any primary GFM school, but the Primary Phase Committee does oversee the development of the school, with the main aim being to always provide a high standard of education for all pupils, of all abilities.
+The Primary Phase Committee have a duty to report to The Board.
+Our GFM Chief Executive, Ian Potter, attends Primary Phase Committee meetings too.
+It is not unusual to see our governors in school, supporting a variety of events and attending meetings.

-What do you need to be a primary LGC member?
+What do you need to be a Primary Phase Committee member?
 Well firstly, you don’t need to be an educational professional!
-If you have an interest in the life of the school, backed with enthusiasm and a few hours a term, then you’re ready.
-Training is provided by a variety of sources to bring you up to speed in your role as a governor and when you join the LGC.
-If you have skills from outside the world of education that are relevant, then you may find yourself in a unique position to contribute, but more than anything else a commitment to the school and the well-being of the pupils will help you to become an effective LGC member.
+Training is provided by a variety of sources to bring you up to speed in your role as a governor and when you join the Primary Phase Committee.
+If you have skills from outside the world of education that are relevant, then you may find yourself in a unique position to contribute, but more than anything else a commitment to the school and the well-being of the pupils will help you to become an effective Primary Phase Committee member.

-Please click here to see the Primary LGC Terms of Reference.
+Please click here to see the Primary Phase Committee Terms of Reference.

 Meeting Dates: 2019-2020